-On Sunday, Republican House of Representatives Speaker John Boehner ruled out a vote on a straightforward bill to raise the government's borrowing authority without concessions from President Barack Obama before an Oct.
-17 deadline, moving closer to the possibility of default.
+Though most analysts think a deal to avoid default will be agreed on in time, investors are fidgety — uncertainty discourages investors from buying into risky assets, such as stocks.
+On Sunday, Republican House of Representatives Speaker John Boehner ruled out a vote on a straightforward bill to raise the government's borrowing authority without concessions from President Barack Obama before the deadline.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.